The Power of Connection and Social Support. Wonder why you’re not having the health breakthrough you should be? If you’re like me you:

 - Get 8 hours of sleep and go to bed before 10pm

-- Have a strong spiritual practice that includes meditation and stress reduction techniques
+- Have a strong spiritual practice that includes stress reduction techniques

 - Ensure home and workspaces are free of chemicals and environmental toxins